heitoralthmann/Teamwork-MCP/README.md

 The following tools are available through the MCP server:

+- `getCurrentProject` - Gets details about the current project ( if you have setup your `.teamwork` settings file, see below.)
 - `getProjects` - Get all projects from Teamwork
 - `getTasks` - Get all tasks from Teamwork
 - `getTaskById` - Get a specific task by ID from Teamwork